Become a LEEAD Scholar

 Leaders in Equitable Evaluation and Diversity (LEEAD) is an evaluation training program designed to develop a pathway for diverse leaders in culturally responsive and equitable evaluation (CREE) who will advance the field of evaluation.

 Since the Program began in the fall of 2015, 50 Scholars have completed the LEEAD Program.
-Every LEEAD cohort is composed of Scholars from a variety of backgrounds and representing multiple interests, each bringing unique perspectives creating a robust community.
-LEEADers are dedicated to moving the field of evaluation towards social justice through CREE.
+Every LEEAD cohort is composed of Scholars from a variety of backgrounds, representing multiple interests, and each bringing unique perspectives creating a robust community.
+LEEADers are dedicated to moving the field of evaluation toward social justice through CREE.

 Why Become a LEEAD Scholar?

-For many Scholars, LEEAD has helped to create pathways to advancing in their careers, provided professional development as an evaluator, and increased visibility for collaboration on evaluation projects.
+For many Scholars, LEEAD has helped to create pathways to advancing in their careers, provided professional development, and increased visibility and opportunity for collaboration on evaluation projects.
 LEEAD Scholars are already adding to the diversity in the field of research and evaluation and improving the knowledge base to make for better science and social innovation.

 Goals for LEEAD Scholars